botlabs-gg/yagpdb/lib/go-reddit/README.md

 // Returns a new unauthenticated client for invoking the API client := reddit.NoAuthClient

-// Retrives a listing of default subreddits client.GetDefaultSubreddits()
+// Retrieves a listing of default subreddits client.GetDefaultSubreddits()

-// Retrives a listing of hot links for the "news" subreddit client.GetHotLinks("news")
+// Retrieves a listing of hot links for the "news" subreddit client.GetHotLinks("news")
 ````